-Insurers that decide, or are forced, to accept capitation. will naturally want to negotiate price and quality measures to protect themselves from the natural tendency of providers receiving capitated payments to do too little and to push costs downstream.
+Insurers that decide, or are forced, to accept capitation will naturally want to negotiate price and quality measures to protect themselves from the inherent incentive of providers receiving capitated payments to do too little and to push costs downstream.
 A satisfied insurer will declare some compliant DPC providers to be “in network”.

 Among the non-compliant, a familiar cry will arise: “Insurer conditions and limits on payment interfere with the doctor-patient relationship.”

 “Freedom” and “free markets” will be invoked: “only doctors and patients are needed to determine primary care value and pricing”.
 The freedom of an insurer and an insured to agree to the shape of an insurance policy will not play a part.
 In the name of “health care freedom”, DPC advocates will insist that insurance companies give full credit toward deductibles of every subscription dollar paid to any provider.

 The foregoing thought exercise also gets to a question raised by certain DPC thought leaders’ statements that DPC clinic are naturally disinclined to employer purchases of DPC subscriptions for their employees, and would much prefer that employers simply offer their employees HDHP/HSAs in a post-PCEA environment.